arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 This example shows the **Linux side (Qualcomm QRB)** toggling an LED on the **MCU (STM32)** by calling a remote function over the Bridge.

-Create a new App in the Arduino App Lab, then copy and paste the example below in the "Python" and "sketch" part of your new App respectively.
+Create a new App in the Arduino App Lab, then copy and paste the example below in the "Python" and "sketch" parts of your new App respectively.

 ![Create a new app](assets/create-app.png)

-1. **Linux (QRB) example call a remote MCU function** This Python script runs on the QRB and calls an MCU-exposed RPC named `set_led_state` once per second:
+1. **Linux (QRB) example to call a remote MCU function** This Python script runs on the QRB and calls an MCU-exposed RPC named `set_led_state` once per second:

     ```python